juhoinkinen/Annif-wiki/Getting-started.md

 # Next steps

 Once you have one project/backend working you can start adding more projects and trying out more backends.
 See [[Project configuration]] for more information.
+Also, remember to check out the [Annif tutorial](https://github.com/NatLibFi/Annif-tutorial).

-For production use you should try [[Running as a WSGI service]].
+For production use you should try [[Running as a WSGI service]] and/or [[Usage with Docker]].

 # Troubleshooting, questions and discussion